fujifilmfan/syntax-notes/javascript/learnvue/vueBasics.md

 The `el` key, which stands for HTML **el**ement, takes a CSS selector value which grants that part of the HTML access to the Vue app.
 Since `el` targets a single element, it's a good idea to use an ID for this selector.

 The `data` key is used for specifying dynamic data.
-(Usually this data would come from a database and not by hard coded.)
+(Usually this data would come from a database and not be hard coded.)

 ## Templates
 ---